Explore

 What is kanban?
 A guide to implementing kanban successfully

-Kanban is a workflow management system that helps agile software development teams define and manage their work and continuously improve their performance.
-The term means "billboard/placard” in Japanese — which hints at the trademark kanban workflow organization system based on cards.
-Each card on a kanban board represents a work item and is moved across the board into vertical columns that represent status.
-A team's kanban board is always in motion — new features are pulled from the backlog and added to in-progress work as team capacity allows.
+Kanban is a workflow management system that helps agile software development and product teams define and manage work and continuously improve performance.
+The term means "billboard" or "placard" in Japanese — which hints at the trademark kanban workflow organization system based on cards.
+Each card on a kanban board represents a work item and is moved across the board in vertical columns that represent status.
+A team's kanban board is always in motion, and new cards are pulled from the backlog and added to in-progress work as team capacity allows.

-Kanban stands out because it is a pull system.
-Practically speaking, this means two things.
-First, work is only pulled when there is an actual demand for it (versus when it is anticipated).
-And secondly, team members only pull work when they have the capacity to complete the task.
+1. First, work is only pulled onto the board when there is an actual demand for it (versus when it is anticipated).

-Manage work on a kanban board in Aha!
-Develop — sign up for a free trial.
+Manage work on a kanban board in Aha! software — start a free trial.

-This is a kanban board created in Aha!
-Develop.
+This is an example of a personalized kanban board in Aha! software.

 The origins of kanban

-Taiichi Ohno introduced kanban at Toyota in the late 1940s.
+Taiichi Ohno introduced kanban at Toyota in the mid-20th century.
 He was an industrial engineer and eventual executive at the company.
-Today he is considered the “father” of the Toyota Production System, which inspired lean manufacturing in the United States.
+Today, he is considered the father of the Toyota Production System, which inspired lean manufacturing in the United States.

-At the time, Toyota was struggling to compete with the American car market.
-So Toyota looked at how other supply chains handled fulfillment by matching inventory levels with consumption patterns.
-Specifically, they studied supermarkets.
-Stores stocked products based on what they could sell in a specific time.
+Toyota was struggling to compete with the American car market at the time.
+So the company looked at how other supply chains handled fulfillment by matching inventory levels with consumption patterns — specifically studying supermarkets.
+Stores stocked products based on what they could sell in a given time.
 Customers bought what they needed since they knew they could buy more later.
-This research led Toyota to see consumer demand as part of the manufacturing process — a required input precedent to production.
+This led Toyota to see consumer demand as part of the manufacturing process: a required input precedent to production.

-Most car manufacturers still followed Henry Ford’s method, producing a great quantity of parts (doors, engines, etc.) that were piled beside the assembly line to be used as needed.
+Most car manufacturers still followed Henry Ford’s method, producing a great quantity of parts that were piled beside the assembly line and used as needed.
 But this approach required huge amounts of upfront capital, which was challenging in post-World War II Japan.
 Ohno aimed to eliminate overproduction by introducing new inventory only when absolutely necessary.
 Factories were reorganized so that parts production and assembly happened at the same rate, with assembly workers taking parts only as needed.
-They called it the “just in time” (JiT) method — but more on that later.
+They called it the “just-in-time” method (JiT) — but more on that later.

 Remember that supermarket research?
 Ohno realized that there needed to be some exchange that triggered restocking the shelves.
 So he introduced paper cards called kanban.
 Once a material was used, a kanban card would be sent back to parts production indicating to the team exactly what was used and how many more were needed to restock.